Marymount MRT station

 Marymount MRT station is an underground Mass Rapid Transit (MRT) station on the Circle Line (CCL) in Bishan, Singapore.
 Operated by SMRT, it serves nearby landmarks such as Bishan Fire Station, Raffles Institution, and Raffles Junior College.
-Superstring by Joshua Yang, which features three pieces drawn with one continuous line, is displayed at this station as part of the Art in Transit artwork programme.
+Superstring by Joshua Yang, which features three pieces drawn using one continuous line, is displayed at this station as part of the Art in Transit programme.